justworx/trim/util/propx/propx.md

 # propx

-The propx package contains a set of modules defining classes that each wraps suitable objects with a set of appropriate convinence properties and methods.
+The `trix.util.propx` package contains a set of modules defining classes that wrap suitable objects with a set of appropriate properties and methods.

 The propx function, defined in propx.__init__.py, receives any object